BROWSING GOATS ON THE RIO GRANDE TRAIL CORRIDOR

 - Keep dogs on leash at all times while on the trail

-- Please, remember good trail etiquette and slow down in the work zone
+- Please remember good trail etiquette and slowdown in the work zone

 If you would like to stop and watch the goats, please stand off the trail/shoulder to allow other users to pass safely.
 We apologize for any inconvenience during the project, but please be patient as the herder’s work.

-For the third year in a row, RFTA has contracted with Goat Green, LLC to graze 450 goats through the lower 20 miles of the railroad corridor.
+For the fourth year in a row, RFTA has contracted with Goat Green, LLC to graze 450 goats through the lower 20 miles of the railroad corridor.
 Lani Malmberg with Goat Green has been professionally grazing goats for 20 years.
 Goat Green will manage the goats using electric fencing and Border collies.
 RFTA is trying to shift the paradigm away from spraying toxic and harmful herbicides and instead utilize goats to graze and build soil health.
 The Rio Grande Trail will remain open during the project, but delays and detours can be expected.
 It is imperative that all trail users keep their dogs on leash while on the Rio Grande Trail, so as not to interfere with the goats and the herding operations.
 We apologize for any inconvenience during the project, but please be patient as the herders work.

 For more information, please call Brett and periodically check RFTA’s website and social media outlets.
 RFTA staff will provide updates as the project moves forward.